wkosla/crafton_task/README.md

 ## Development

 Run `gulp watch` to start development server with live reload.
+Running on port `3000` by default.

 ## Build